National Police Agency (Taiwan): Fire Brigades

 Taiwan Firemen were a part of the Taiwan Police before 1995.
-At that time, the Fire Policemen were not the most favorite people in the eyes of certain police chiefs.
-The most extreme case was in Taipei County (now New Taipei City) Police Department: the Taipei County Police Commissioner Yao Kao-Chiao (姚高橋) assigned all his fire policemen to kitchen duty because he felt his fire policemen were doing nothing except waiting for a fire to happen.
+At that time, the firemen were not highly regarded by some police chiefs.
+One notable case was in Taipei County (now New Taipei City) Police Department, where police commissioner Yao Kao-Chiao (姚高橋) assigned all his firemen to kitchen duty because he believed his fire policemen spent excessive time doing nothing except waiting for a fire to happen.

-It is worth to point out that Yao Kao-Chiao was the Directors-General of Central Police University from May 1995 to June 1996, of National Police Agency from June 1996 to 1997, and of Coast Guard Administration from 28 January 2000 until 21 May 2000.
+Yao Kao-Chiao served as Director-General of Central Police University from May 1995 to June 1996, Director-General of National Police Agency from June 1996 to 1997, and head of Coast Guard Administration from 28 January 2000 until 21 May 2000.

-Also, in Taiwan, another contradiction was the radio call signs for the fire trucks or rescue vehicles.
-For reasons to avoid unwanted attentions and to remain secrecy, all radio call signs for all police vehicles were uncorrelated with the missions of the subject vehicles, unnecessarily including fire trucks, rescue vehicles, and ambulances of fire brigades.
-When fire police teams were responding to an emergency situation, these confusing call signs inevitably led to chaos and time delay.
+Another issue with Taiwan's former police-administered fire service involved radio cal signs for fire engines and rescue vehicles.
+For incentives to avoid unwanted attentions and to remain secrecy, all radio call signs for all police vehicles were uncorrelated with the missions of the subject vehicles, unnecessarily including fire trucks, rescue vehicles, and ambulances of fire brigades.

+During emergency situations, the confusing call signs inevitably led to chaos and time delay.
 A successful fire chief, Chao Kang (趙鋼), convinced the police high command to rearrange the radio call sign assignment for all fire vehicles.
 Chao Kang then was appointed as the Commissioner of Taiwan Provincial Fire Administration, and the Director-General of National Fire Agency from 10 September 2000 to September 2002.

 Auxiliary Police

-The Auxiliary Police (Traditional Chinese:義勇警察) is an auxiliary organization that civil voluntarily join to support the police and perform civil defense tasks.
+The Auxiliary Police (Traditional Chinese:義勇警察) is an organization of civilians who volunteer to support the police and perform civil defense tasks.

 Although the auxiliary police do not have a standard rank insignia, the Taipei City auxiliary Police has adopted a non-standard rank insignias with modified colors based on the current police rank insignias.